-Human capital internal reporting
+Human capital reporting

-Analysing and reporting human capital data to top management and line managers will lead to better informed decision making about what kind of actions or practices will improve business results, increased ability to recognize problems and take rapid action to deal with them, and the scope to demonstrate the effectiveness of HR solutions and thus support the business case for greater investment in HR practices.
-The process of reporting the data internally and the inferences obtained from them is therefore a vital part of HCM.
-It is necessary to be clear about what data is required and how it will be communicated and used.
+Analysing and reporting human capital data to top management and line managers will lead to better-informed decision making about what kind of actions or practices will improve business results.
+The ability to recognize problems and take rapid action to deal with them will be increased, and the scope to demonstrate the effectiveness of HR solutions and thus support the business case for greater investment in HR practices will be enhanced.

+The processes of reporting the data internally and obtaining inferences from them are therefore vital parts of HCM.
+It is necessary to be clear about what data is required, and how it will be communicated and used.